rjrudin/ml-migration-starter/README.md

     runtime files("./path/to/ojdbc-6.jar")

 Next, by default, the migration program tries to migrate all tables that it finds in the database.
-You can either retain this behavior by keeping the "allTables" property set to "true", or you can set that property to "false" and specify a SQL query, a local name for the root element of each XML document that's written, and the collections to put each document into - example:
+You can either retain this behavior by keeping the "all_tables" property set to "true", or you can set that property to "false" and specify a SQL query, a local name for the root element of each XML document that's written, and the collections to put each document into - example:

     sql=SELECT * FROM Customer
-    rootLocalName=customer
+    root_local_name=customer
     collections=customer,migrated

-If you do keep "allTables" set to "true", it's best to keep "collections" set to something generic that each document will be written to - example:
+If you do keep "all_tables" set to "true", it's best to keep "collections" set to something generic that each document will be written to - example:

-    allTables=true
+    all_tables=true
     collections=migrated

 At this point, you're able to reconfigure the migration job to talk to any database, run any SQL query, and set any